Stéphane Sednaoui

 Stéphane Sednaoui (/fr/) is a French music video director, photographer, film producer and actor.
 He has worked in various forms of media, including music videos, photojournalism, portrait photography, fashion and pop culture.

 Sednaoui's career began at age 18 as a casting director for advertising campaigns and as a model for photographers and artists.
 At age 21, he began creating portraits for various publications before transitioning to photographing designers and models.
 Sednaoui has directed over 40 music videos, including "Give It Away" and "Scar Tissue" (Red Hot Chili Peppers), "Sly" (Massive Attack), "Mysterious Ways" (U2), "Big Time Sensuality" (Björk), "Fever" (Madonna), "German Bold Italic" (Towa Tei feat.
 Kylie Minogue), and "Queer" (Garbage).
-As a photojournalist, he covered events such as the Romanian Revolution of 1989 and the 2001 September 11 attack on the World Trade Center.
+As a photojournalist, he covered events such as the Romanian Revolution of 1989 and the 2001 September 11 attacks on the World Trade Center.
 He has also been a regular contributor to Vogue Italia, Vogue China, Vanity Fair, The New York Times Magazine, Interview and Visionaire as a fashion and portrait photographer.

 Over the years, Sednaoui has redefined his artistic approach to focus on fine-art and cinematographic projects.
 His work has been exhibited at the MoMA, New York (2015), the National September 11 Memorial & Museum (2013–2015), New York, the Brooklyn Museum, New York (2013), the Barbican Center, London (2014), Le Grand Palais, Paris (2015), the National Gallery of Victoria, Melbourne (2014) and in a solo exhibition at the Sam Art Projects Foundation, Paris (2013).

 In 2005, his work with music videos was included in Palm Pictures's Directors Label, a series of DVDs compiling the work of notable music video directors.